Mon Repos, Saint Lucia: Sports

-The Mon Repos Youth and Sports Council is formed of a committee which is an avid promoter/supporter of positive change and influences among the youth and community members.
-Among many things, the council host events such as pageants, sports competitions and also lead the organisation of the annual Independence Road Relay (from the Mon Repos community to Wanee bridge and back).
-Majority of the communities have a sports club and come together to compete in many sports (football, cricket, netball, and even an annual athletics meet).
+The Mon Repos Youth and Sports Council is made up of a committee, that promotes positive change and influences among the youth and community members.
+The council hosts events such as pageants and sports competitions including the annual Independence Road Relay.
+Most communities have a sports club and come together to compete in football, cricket, netball, and athletics.

 Politics

 Mon Repos is part of the Micoud North electoral area, which is represented in the House of Assembly of Saint Lucia.